tjme/opinionate/README.md

 This version of Opinionate includes built-in templates that generate functional front-ends using the latest frameworks and technologies.
 The generated code is [TypeScript](https://www.typescriptlang.org) (and HTML templates) and is fully human-readable, enabling ongoing development and hand crafting.
 Alternatively, you can refine or customize the templates to better suit your needs, or you can create your own (which could target other technologies, such as React, see below).

-Alternatively, Opinionate can be used with other GraphQL server-side technologies, to automatically generate just the front-end/client.
+Of course Opinionate can be used with other GraphQL server-side technologies, to automatically generate just the front-end/client.

 ## Prerequisites